 Americans are living longer and enjoying the lifestyles they have grown accustomed to, largely thanks to modern medicine and dentistry advances.
 No longer are seniors housebound, forced to live out their senior years watching television in the recesses of an isolated, dark living room.
-Advances in dentistry have created not only the opportunity, but the expectation of continued oral health throughout a lifetime.
-People expect to enjoy active lifestyles which include the enjoyment of fine dining and the youthful look a full dentition provides by supporting facial structures and thus retaining a youthful appearance.
-Medicine has shown time and time again that nutrition is one of the key factors in maintaining health, requiring a healthy dentin to perform this function.
+Advances in dentistry have created the opportunity and the expectation of continued oral health throughout a lifetime.
+People expect to enjoy active lifestyles, including the enjoyment of fine dining and the youthful look a full dentition provides by supporting facial structures and thus retaining a youthful appearance.
+Medicine has repeatedly shown that nutrition is one of the key factors in maintaining health, requiring healthy dentin to perform this function.
 The oral-systemic relationship is proven; chronic inflammation or infection in the mouth affects the whole body.
-Periodontal disease, a chronic inflammation, has been proven to increase the likelihood of stroke, heart attack, diabetes and other maladies.
+Periodontal disease, a chronic inflammation, has been proven to increase the likelihood of stroke, heart attack, diabetes, and other maladies.
 Infection in the mouth increases the rate of prosthetic joint failure and rejection.
 Examples of the correlation between oral health and overall health are endless.

-Lifelike porcelain crowns recreate beautiful, youthful, smiles destroyed by a lifetime on wear and possibly neglect.
-Composite, or white fillings, replace ugly silver amalgam restorations and bond remaining tooth structure together.
-Advances in endodontics or root canals, make preserving and saving teeth much more of a possibility than even 20 years ago.
-Bridges and removable partial dentures replace lost teeth with precision unaccomplishable only a few years ago.
-Implants are one of the greatest advances in modern dentistry Implants can be used to support a single crown, replacing a lost tooth A complex of implants can support an entire dental prosthesis and improve the quality of life of our patients not possible until recently.
+Lifelike porcelain crowns recreate beautiful, youthful smiles destroyed by a lifetime of wear and possibly neglect.
+Composite, or white fillings, replace ugly silver amalgam restorations and bond the remaining tooth structure together.
+Advances in endodontics or root canals make preserving and saving teeth much more of a possibility than even 20 years ago.
+Bridges and removable partial dentures replaced lost teeth with precision unaccomplishable only a few years ago.
+Implants are one of the greatest advances in modern dentistry Implants can be used to support a single crown, replacing a lost tooth.
+A complex of implants can support an entire dental prosthesis and improve the quality of life of our patients, which was not possible until recently.
 “Old age” is no longer a prescription for poor oral health.
 Advances in dental care and understanding our mature patients’ special needs make it possible to preserve, protect, and restore the detention to the level of form and function mother nature provides.